vietsman/bc250-documentation/README.md

    ^
 ```

-The `F*T` pins are the tachometer outputs from each respective fan, and the `F*P` pins are the PWM outputs that can be sued to control their speeds.
+The `F*T` pins are the tachometer outputs from each respective fan, and the `F*P` pins are the PWM outputs that can be used to control their speeds.
 Note that the `F1*` pins are electically connected to `CPU_FAN1`.

 # Memory
 - 16GB GDDR6 shared between the GPU and CPU.
 By default, this will be set to either 8GB/8GB (CPU/GPU) or 4GB/12GB, depending on your firmware revision, and requires flashing modified firmware to change.